akolundzic/soab-app/README.md

 The data base consists of two parts for events and users.
 The users can be assigned ideally different roles.
 Mongodb is used as a data platform.

 ## User Stories

--Signup: can sign into the platform after admin's approval.
+ **Signup**: can sign into the platform after admin's approval.
--Login: can login but also log out at the exit point
+- **Login**: can login but also log out at the exit point
--Logout: can log out
+- **Logout** can log out
--Create event: as an user I can add events to the event's list -Edit event: as an user I can edit the events
+- **Create event** as an user I can add events to the event's list
+- **Edit event** as an user I can edit the events
--Delete event as an user I can delete my own created event -View Events as an user I can see the events as a list showing the events ascending date order -Filter event as a user I can filter the events according to the day or district and chose the location -Edit User as an user I can edit my profile
+- **Delete event** as an user I can delete my own created event
+- **View Events** as an user I can see the events as a list showing the events ascending date order
+- **Filter event** as a user I can filter the events according to the day or district and chose the location
+- **Edit User** as an user I can edit my profile
--Delete User as an user I can also delete my profile -Nav bar with help function as an user I get further contact details and help links in case of mental support
+- **Delete User** as an user I can also delete my profile
+- **Nav bar with help function** as an user I get further contact details and help links in case of mental support

 ### nice to have
 - chat for messaging